phucnguyentai01/SeleniumCucumberMaven/README.md

         "src/test/java/TestRunner.java" will be triggered.
         In "src/test/resources/features", all scenarios wil run one-by-one sequentially.

-* Parallel: please comment the "maven-surefire-plugin".
+* Parallel: please uncomment the "maven-surefire-plugin".

         "src/test/java/stepDefinitions/ParallelRun" will be triggered.
         In "src/test/resources/parallel", 1 feature file executes on 1 thread, all threads will be run parallelly.